 The following levels, known to be achievable and already specified in other standards or project specifications, are proposed for the transient susceptibility test on the power lines specified in clause 5.4.9:

-a series of positive spikes, then a series of opposite spikes superposed on the power voltage shall be applied,
+a series of positive spikes, then a series of negative spikes superposed on the power voltage,

 at any time step, the voltage spike amplitude is:

-+100 % or -100 % of the actual line voltage if the nominal bus voltage is lower than 100 V, Figure A-5Figure A-6.
++100 % or -100 % of the actual line voltage if the nominal bus voltage is lower than 100 V, Figure A-6.

 +50 % or -100 % of the actual line voltage if the nominal bus voltage is equal or larger than 100 V

-Level 0 in Figure A-5Figure A-6 represents the DC bus voltage.
+Level 0 in Figure A-6 represents the DC bus voltage.

-Only the positive spike is represented in Figure A-5Figure A-6.
+Only the positive spike is represented in Figure A-6.

 When a negative spike is applied, the absolute instantaneous transient voltage goes down to 0, never negative.